Guide to Prime Loans

 How Does the Prime Loan Rate Affect You?

 Prime rates for consumer lending products are what lenders charge individual borrowers with good or better credit scores.
 Borrowers with lower credit scores are considered subprime borrowers and can apply for subprime lending with higher (or subprime) rates.
-Here’s a closer look at the differences between prime vs. subprime loans.
+Here’s a closer look at the differences between prime and subprime loans.

 Interest Rates

-Interest rates are one of the most obvious differences between a prime and subprime loan.
-But even within the prime lending category there may be subcategories that receive different interest rate offers.
+Interest rates are one of the most obvious differences between a prime and a subprime loan.
+But even within the prime lending category, there may be subcategories that receive different interest rate offers.
 For example, a prime borrower with a credit score near super-prime territory may receive more favorable rates than a borrower whose credit is close to subprime.

 Recommended: 8 Reasons Why Good Credit Is So Important